mdn/project-template/CONTRIBUTOR_ROLES.md

 Consequences of being inactive include:

 - Involuntary removal or demotion
-- Being asked to move to Emeritus status
+- Being asked to move to [emeritus status]((#gaining-emeritus-status)

-### Involuntary Removal or Demotion
+### Gaining emeritus status

+If and when contributors' commitment levels change, contributors can consider stepping down (moving down the contributor ladder) vs moving to emeritus status (completely stepping away from the project).

+Contact the community team about moving to emeritus status or reducing your contributor level.

+### Getting demoted involuntarily

 Involuntary removal/demotion of a contributor happens when responsibilities and requirements aren't being met.
-This may include repeated patterns of inactivity, a period of failing to meet the requirements of the role, or a violation of the Code of Conduct.
+This may include repeated patterns of inactivity, a period of failing to meet the requirements of the role, or a violation of the [code of conduct](CODE_OF_CONDUCT.md).
 This process is essential because it protects the community and its deliverables while also opening up opportunities for new contributors to step in.

 During a maintainers meeting, a participant can ask to demote or remove a contributor.